 - have wages and working conditions comparable to those offered to Canadians working in the occupation.

-Note: for the FSTP, the employment offer can be made by up to two employers.
+Note: For the FSTP, the employment offer can be made by up to two employers.

 If recruiting from overseas

-You must apply to ESDC for an LMO.
+You must apply to ESDC for an LMIA.
 The employment must be permanent, non-seasonal and full time.
 Wages and working conditions offered for the job must be comparable to those offered to Canadians working in the occupation.

-You must apply to ESDC for an LMO.
+You must apply to ESDC for an LMIA.
 The employment must be for at least one year, continuous, and full-time.
 Up to two employers can commit to employing the skilled tradesperson for at least one year of continuous full-time work.
 This means at least 30 hours of work over a period of one week.

 If recruiting someone already working in Canada